Rollout: Retirement home staff and residents get COVID vaccine

 Residents said the vaccine is giving them hope and a lot look foward to.

-“I can’t wait to have a big steak,” said Homestead Health Center Resident, James Keener.
+“I can’t wait to have a big steak,” said James Keener, Homestead Health Center resident.

 “To go to the Dollar Store and see what life is like outside,” said Sevens.